music-encoding/music-encoding.github.io/conference/hosting-guidelines.md

 * 3-6 June 2025: London, United Kingdom (hosted by Goldsmiths University of London and City University of London)
 * 26-29 May 2026: Tokyo, Japan (hosted by Tokyo University of Science)

-Nevertheless, hosting proposals are welcome from any location.

 ### Venue